-Community Health Equity Catalyst Strategy
+Formerly known as the Community Health Equity Catalyst Strategy (CHECS)

 The work is guided by data showing significant health disparities between residents of local zip codes and population groups.
-Recognizing that a variety of factors shape and influence health, CHECS addresses health care, social and environmental drivers of health.
+Recognizing that a variety of factors shape and influence health, the Ascension St. John Health Equity Initiative addresses health care, social and environmental drivers of health.

 Our Values